 The 2009-2010 Collaborative ended with a Closing Meeting in Washington, D.C. on July 28-29, 2010.
 At this meeting, several Collaborative members shared their experiences, as recorded in 2009-2010 Team Member Experiences and Reflections.
 A final report of the 2009-2010 Peer Learning Collaborative and full Diversity Initiative is forthcoming.

-We are pleased to announce that based upon the positive outcomes of the first Collaborative cohort, the MCHB Training Branch and MCH Training and Research Resource Center has launched a second cohort - the 2010-2011 Diversity in MCH Training Peer Learning Collaborative.
-This Collaborative cohort will begin in November 2010 and close in November 2011.
+Based upon the positive outcomes of the first Collaborative cohort, the MCHB Training Branch and MCH Training and Research Resource Center launched a second cohort - the 2010-2011 Diversity in MCH Training Peer Learning Collaborative.
+This Collaborative cohort took place between November 2010 and November 2011.

 Six teams were selected to participate in the 2010-2011 Collaborative: